anuragjha/myFridgeFood/README.md

 # side-project-ajha6
 side-project-ajha6 created by GitHub Classroom

-Side Project - myfridgefood
+Side Project - Smart food

-myfridgefood gives its users a list of feasible recipes. program takes in user input of equipment and food items and churn out dishes(recipes) that can be prepared.
+Smart food gives its users a list of feasible recipes.
+Application accepts user input for food ingredient to be included and to be excluded, also the maximum preparation time as filter, then it churns out List of dishes that can be prepared.
+With link to the recipe for that dish.

 project plan
-1. use a food recipe api - to get recipies for specific ingredients and appliances
+1. use a food recipe api - to get recipes for given ingredients
-2. users input appliances and food items
+2. users to input - Ingredients to be included, Ingredients to be excluded and max preparation time
-3. software matches
+3. software sends request to Yummly, reads the Yummly response and generates Smart Food response for a that request.

 APIs -

-------------- input from user
-GET /appliances
+*** GET /
-POST /appliances
-{
- applicancelist:
-}
+Response - Dish search form

-GET /foodItems
+*** GET /recipesearch/*
+Response - Recipe and Nutritional value for the specific Dish

-POST /foodItems
+*** POST /recipessearch
-{
- foodItemList:
-}
--------------output to user
-GET /dishList?filters here

-filters

-API to use
+Response - List of Dishes that meet given input parameters

 -------------------------------------------------------------
-1. Integrate already existing databases of recipes and/or ingredients by using free/paid APIs

-2. Create your own database.

-3. Let your users upload their recipes and fill up the application in such a way.